Crayon2000/RPS-Online/docs/RPS.md

 [Learn where to get your IP address](#how-to-get-my-ip-address)

+## Playing over a LAN

+### What you need to play

+In order to play RPS Online over a LAN the following conditions must be fulfilled:

+* Your computer has a network card
+* You have correctly installed TCP/IP support for this network card
+* Both computers are connected to the same Local Area Network (LAN)

+### IP Numbers

+Please note that not all IP numbers will work in a LAN.
+The following standard IP number ranges should be used for LAN play:

+* 192.168.0.x, with x between 0 and 255 (e.g. 192.168.0.0 and 192.168.0.1), and subnet mask 255.255.255.0.
+* 172.16.x.x thru 172.31.x.x
+* 10.x.x.x.

+Only addresses in these ranges will be recognized as LAN addresses, all other IP addresses are seen as Internet addresses.

+You need to know the IP number of your opponent in order to connect to him/her.
+Your opponent can tell you that by opening the Network | Connect to Opponent window.
+His IP number is shown there.

+### Steps to follow

+Follow these steps to start a network game:

+1. On the Network menu, select Connect to Opponent…
+2. Type the IP Number of your opponent in the edit box.
+3. Click Connect.
+4. Note: your opponent has to execute these steps as well.

+A connection should now be established within a few seconds.

+## Playing over Internet

+### What you need to play

+In order to play RPS Online over the Internet the following conditions must be fulfilled:

+* Your computer has a modem, ISDN line or cable modem
+* You have TCP/IP support installed for this device
+* You have an Internet account with an Internet Service Provider

+You need to know the IP number of your opponent in order to connect to him/her.

+### Steps to follow

+Follow these steps to start a network game:

+1. Connect to the Internet
+2. On the Network menu, select Connect to Opponent…
+3. Type the IP number of your opponent in the edit box.
+To retrieve the IP number of your opponent, you can use the utility ICQ.
+See [How to launch a game with ICQ](#how-to-launch-a-game-with-icq) for more info.
+4. Click Connect.
+5. Note: your opponent has to execute these steps as well.

+A connection will now be established; this may take a few seconds.

 ## How to get my IP address

-**If you don't know the IP address** that your ISP temporarily assigns to you, you can find it with the **winipcfg** command** in Win95/98**.**
+**If you don't know the IP address** that your ISP temporarily assigns to you, you can find it with the **winipcfg** command in Windows 95/98.

-Click the Start button, and then click Run.
+1. Click the Start button, and then click Run.

-Type the following line in the Open box, and then click OK: winipcfg
+2. Type the following line in the Open box, and then click OK: winipcfg

-A new window should open
+3. A new window should open

 ![IP Configuration](WinIPCfg_Flou.png?raw=true)